Lady Dior: Your First-Time Purchase Guide

 |Lady Dior Large||32 × 25 × 11 cm|

 Emma, you have a gorgeous selection of Lady Dior bags and conveniently own all sizes from Mini to Large.
-If someone buys his/her first – and perhaps only – Lady Dior, which size would you recommend to go for?
+If someone buys his/her first – and perhaps only – Lady Dior, which size would you recommend going for?

-Emma: I bought the medium size first because to me it was the most iconic.
-I wasn’t looking at functionality or how it would fit in my lifestyle.
+Emma: I bought the medium size first because, to me, it was the most iconic.
+I wasn’t looking at functionality or how it would fit into my lifestyle.
 But if I was buying one now – especially if it was the only one – I would go for the large size as I could use it the most.
-My second choice would be the Mini or MyLady (Small) as they’re just so cute and both work very well as a crossbody and top handle.
+My second choice would be the Mini or MyLady (Small) as they’re just so cute, and both work very well as a crossbody and top handle.

 In one of your videos, you rank your entire handbag collection and mention your Lady Dior Large in black lambskin first – what makes this particular bag so special to you?

-E: I like my larger bags but sometimes as a bag gets bigger it loses its delicacy.
-With the large Lady Dior, I don’t feel I need to compromise on the beauty of the bag to get the great functionality at that bigger size.
-It’s also very versatile in the ways that it can be worn.
+E: I like my larger bags, but sometimes as a bag gets bigger, it loses its delicacy.
+With the large Lady Dior, I don’t feel I need to compromise on the beauty of the bag to get great functionality at that bigger size.
+It’s also very versatile in the variety of ways that it can be worn.

-Traditionally, the Lady Dior is crafted from cannage-quilted lambskin.
-The expertly stitched cannage motif is a tribute to Christian Dior’s Maison on Avenue Montaigne, as it resembles the Napoléon III and Louis XV chairs guests were seated on at runway presentations.
+Traditionally, the Lady Dior is crafted from cannage-quilted lambskin, adding to its timeless elegance.
+The expertly stitched cannage motif is a tribute to Christian Dior’s Maison on Avenue Montaigne in France, as it resembles the Napoléon III and Louis XV chairs guests were seated on at runway presentations.
 You can also find editions made from calfskin, patent leather, exotics, or refined fabrics.